Skip to Main Content

 • Limitations to copyright require agreement and compensation (e.g. statutory license for use)

 The most common and therefore most important exception to U.S. copyright law is "fair use," which is laid out in 17 U.S. Code § 107.
+Fair use includes criticism, comment, news reporting, teaching (including multiple copies for classroom use), scholarship, or research.
 In court, there is a four-part test to determine whether use of a copyrighted work constitutes fair use:

 • The purpose and character of the use